 Since it is a dive resort they also organize tours to the best Bali scuba diving sites in the area.
 If you haven’t done any diving at all in your life, it also has introductory tours.
 After a short theory and pool training, you can head for the big ocean.

 Their prices include equipment as well, so everything is taken care of.
 And if you love it, you can also arrange a Padi-course here.

-As you can tell, we really like this place with just 12 bungalows it's a very small resort and all the staff were very friendly and extremely helpful.
+As you can tell, we really like this place with just 12 bungalows it’s a very small resort and all the staff was very friendly and extremely helpful.

-The room and all the other facilities at the resort were perfect.
-We especially liked the fact that you can just jump into the ocean from the resort itself and that you can enjoy drinks and food right at the water side.
+The room and all the other facilities at this resort were perfect.
+We especially liked the fact that you can just jump into the ocean from the resort itself and that you can enjoy drinks and food right at the waterside.